snath222/IP-Trajectory-Optimisation-SN/README.md

   Implements a metaheuristic optimisation method based on the principles of natural selection, employing both parallel and global search techniques – generating a global optimal solution, minimising $\Delta V$.

-## How to run code?
+## How to Run the Code

-**Note:** For LaTeX rendering in plots, you will need a TeX distribution installed:
+**Prerequisites:** For LaTeX rendering in plots, you will need a TeX distribution installed:
 - Windows: [MiKTeX](https://miktex.org/download)
 - macOS: [MacTeX](https://tug.org/mactex/)

 ### Using Pixi (Recommended)

-[Pixi](https://pixi.sh) provides a reproducible environment with exact package versions.
+[Pixi](https://pixi.sh) provides a reproducible environment with exact package versions, ensuring consistent results across different systems.

 1. Install Pixi if you haven't already:
    ```bash